GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 - **Description**: Purpose of the TR and an SSO link can be added here
 - **Entity Type**: You have two options to choose for entity type.
     - *Single SP*: A "Single SP" is one specific target SAML SP.
     - *Federation/Aggregate*: A "Federation/Aggrate" is a trusted network of SP's, like [InCommon](https://www.incommon.org/federation/).
+Described in more detail [below](#federation-configuration).
 - **Metadata Location**: There are four available options to choose from.
 The correct Type depends on how the SP is delivering Metadata to your IDP
     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.